University of Northern British Columbia Apply Today

 Note: It is possible to take all four levels of one category, either language or culture, and two levels of the other category.

-Six credit hours (two courses) of First Nations Studies dealing with Nisga'a culture, language, or issues.
+Two courses (6 credit hours) of First Nations Studies dealing with Nisga’a culture, language, or issues.
 These two options will be determined by FNST course offerings in that year.
 They can be at any level.
 They can include ancillary courses identified by the program.
 An ancillary course is defined as a course in a program other than First Nations Studies which has sufficient substantive content in common with First Nations Studies.
 The program maintains a list of approved ancillary courses.

-The Certificate in Traditional Environmental Knowledge (TEK) is a multidisciplinary program allowing individuals to pursue their interests in TEK through a concentrated program of courses on First Nations and Environmental subjects.
+The Certificate in Traditional Ecological Knowledge (TEK) is a multidisciplinary program allowing individuals to pursue their interests in TEK through a concentrated program of courses on First Nations and Environmental subjects.

 This program ladders well into a major in First Nations Studies, Anthropology, Biology, History, Education, English, Environmental Studies, Forestry, Geography, Nursing and Community Health, Political Science, Psychology, Social Work and Women's Studies as well as leading into majors in Physics and Chemistry.

 The Certificate requires successful completion of 10 courses (minimum 30 credit hours).
 Eighteen of these hours are earned by completing six required First Nations courses.
-The remaining four courses (minimum 12 credit hours) consist of options from four different streams: Non-Science, Biology, and Chemistry or Physics.
+Options for a writing course include one additional First Nations Studies course.
+The remaining three courses (minimum 9 credit hours) must be selected from the approved list for Ecology, Chemistry, Geography, Physics and Natural Resources.

 Students must establish their course of study with approval from the Chair of First Nations Studies.